Speaker of the House of Representatives of the Philippines: Role

 Furthermore, according to Section 16 of the Rule IV of the Rules of the House, the speaker must "be the permanent head of delegation and representative of the House in all international parliamentary gatherings and organizations: Provided, that the speaker may designate any member to be the representative of the speaker.
 The speaker shall also determine, upon the recommendation of the majority leader, in consultation with the chairperson of the Committee on Inter-Parliamentary Relations and Diplomacy, who shall constitute the House delegation to any international conference or forum of parliamentarians and legislators and the secretariat support staff to be mobilized for the purpose.

 The speaker also presides on the part of the lower house in joint sessions of Congress.
 In State of the Nation Addresses, the speaker is traditionally seated to the right of the president on the rostrum.

 Residence

 The Speaker does not have an official residence in Quezon City where the House is holding its sessions but it maintains a residence (cottage) in Wright Park Road, Baguio City.

-List of speakers

-Every speaker of the House has been a member of a political party or faction; the number affiliated with each is:

-– 9; (Note: Manuel Roxas served as speaker of the House from 1922 to 1925 under the Colectivista faction of the Nacionalista Party.
-Quintín Paredes (1934–1935) and Gil Montilla (1935–1938) later held the position under the Democratico faction.) – 4; (Note: Includes the tenure of Feliciano Belmonte Jr. in 2001.) – 3; (Note: Includes the tenure of Feliciano Belmonte Jr. from 2010 to 2016.) – 3; – 2; – 1; – 1; – 1; – 1; – 1.